 Important Shareholder Alert: Khang & Khang LLP Announces a Securities ...

-Khang & Khang LLP announces the filing of a class action lawsuit against Snap Inc. .
-Investors who purchased or otherwise acquired shares pursuant and/or traceable to Snap's false and misleading Registration Statement and Prospectus, issued in connection with the Company's initial public offering on or about March 2, 2017 ; and/or on the open market between March 2, 2017 and May 15, 2017, are encouraged to contact the Firm in advance of the July 17, 2017 lead plaintiff motion deadline.
+Khang & Khang LLP announces a securities class action lawsuit against KBR, Inc. .
+Investors who purchased or otherwise acquired shares between February 26, 2016 and April 27, 2017, inclusive , are encouraged to contact the Firm before the July 3, 2017 lead plaintiff motion deadline.

 Start the conversation, or Read more at GlobeNewswire.